NTU-Mecatron/Robotic-Arm-Workshop/docs/README.md

 - [PlatformIO IDE](https://platformio.org)

 ## License
-This project is licensed under the GPLv3 License - see the [LICENSE file](../LICENSE) for details
+This project is licensed under the GPLv3 License - see [LICENSE](../LICENSE.md) for details